This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 We developed our risk instrument from data on individual attributes that have been strongly associated with criminal recidivism.
 Our data include numerous measures of criminal history such as current offense; numbers of misdemeanor and felony arrests and convictions; bench warrants; and database indicators for drugs, weapons and firearm offenses.
 Standard demographic data such as age, race/ethnicity and educational level, as well as some information on substance use were contained in the data files originally provided by the New York State Department of Correctional Services.
 We estimated a number of different models for constructing a risk scale.
-In doing so, we paid special attention to the literature on the predictors of offender recidivism, but we also tested all of the variables available to us and considered their potential meaning for respondent outcomes.
+In doing so, we paid special attention to the literature on the predictors of recidivism, but we also tested all of the variables available to us and considered their potential meaning for respondent outcomes.

 Following Gottfredson and Snyder, we used logistic regression to obtain unstandardized coefficients for variables that predicted new arrests.
 Variables that were statistically associated included prior parole revocations, prior felony arrests, bench warrant indicators, substance use measures, release age and borough of release.
 We included borough of release because it could potentially indicate opportunities and networks available to individuals recently released from prison.
 Given the lack of dynamic risk predictors (i.e., predictors amenable to change, such as antisocial attitudes and peer associations, substance use, poor social control/impulsivity, family environment, and education/employment), geographic location may be the next best thing because it suggests neighborhood characteristics such as employment opportunities, living arrangements and exposure to pro-social peers.
 Once our scale was constructed, we defined three risk levels for sample size reasons, but rather than simply dividing the scale into thirds, we selected the bottom 30 percent as "low risk," the top 30 percent as "high risk," and the middle 40 percent as "medium risk."

 Figure 1 is a very basic illustration of how well our risk instrument discriminates between those classified as low, medium and high risk.
 A 27 percentage point difference distinguishes the difference between low and medium risk, and a 22.3 percentage point difference exists between medium and high risk.
 The degree of discrimination across risk categories for any arrest is statistically significant.
-To our knowledge, no one has established specific criteria for what constitutes low-, medium- and high-risk offenders, but we believe our scale represents, to a reasonable degree, these conceptual categories.
+To our knowledge, no one has established specific criteria for what constitutes low-, medium- and high-risk individuals, but we believe our scale represents, to a reasonable degree, these conceptual categories.

 About This Article